Gwen013/data310/project3.md

  *least accurate predictions *** most accurate predictions

 ![img_44.png](img_44.png)
 This model produced an accuracy of 0.7384902238845825.
 People in the middle wealth classes will have less consistency in features such as education, potable, toilet, and cook.
 The lowest wealth class likely had a higher accuracy because very low wealth areas tend to have little variance in their access to certain facilities, but middle wealth classes (2) may have greater inconsistency.
+The model was likely to predict something was not wealth class 2 correctly.

 ![img_45.png](img_45.png)
 This model produced an accuracy of 0.9631895422935486.
 The higher accuracy is likely due to the greater consistency of features like education, location, potable, toilet, and cook in higher wealth classes.
 It is more likely people of higher wealth classes have access to the same basic facilities.